AdamT20054/GasWatch/README.md

 ## About The Project

-The GasWatch bot is built to watch Ethereums gas price and act accordingly based on values defined by its config.
-The bot will take the value defined by `cooldown` and `gasvalue` and ping users who have a certain role whenever the API returns a value below `gasvalue`, as long as it is occurs after the time defined by `cooldown` has passed.
+The GasWatch bot is built to watch Ethereum's gas price and act accordingly based on values defined by its config.
+The bot will take the value defined by `cooldown` and `gasvalue` and ping users who have a certain role whenever the API returns a value below `gasvalue`, as long as it is occurring after the time defined by `cooldown` has passed.

 ## Built With

 The GasWatch bot is built with Discord.js V13.
 It uses Axios for the API requests.

-The value for Ethereums current GAS used for the alerts, and the values used for the gas tracker in the activity section and for the alerts are fetched from `https://docs.spice.xyz/api/ethereum/gas-fees`
+The value for Ethereum's current GAS used for the alerts, and the values used for the gas tracker in the activity section and for the alerts are fetched from `https://docs.spice.xyz/api/ethereum/gas-fees`